Pilot-in/PiloPress/README.md

 - Create a "Buttons" field group in `Custom Fields > Field Groups` and assign it to the "Blue Button" component.
 For our example, we will need 2 fields: "Classes" and "Default text".
 - Go back to the "Blue Button" component in `Pilo'Press > Components` and fill in the fields.
-- Create a layout in `Pilo'Press > Layouts` with 4 fields:
+- Create a "Button" layout in `Pilo'Press > Layouts` with 4 fields:
     - a component field (`button_type`)
     - an alignment field (`alignment`)
     - a text field (`text`)